Multimedia Artists and Animators

 Outlook

-The U.S. Department of Labor estimates that employment for multimedia artists and animators will grow by 4 percent through 2028 (or about as fast as the average for all careers).
-Demand for games, especially for use on mobile devices such as smartphones, continues to grow, but employment growth has slowed as more companies offshore creative jobs to foreign countries where workers can be paid lo...
+The U.S. Department of Labor (DOL) estimates that employment for special effects artists and animators (a category that includes multimedia artists and animators) will grow by 4 percent from 2023 through 2033 (or about as fast as the average for all careers).
+Demand for games, especially for use on mobile devices such as smartphones, continues to grow.
+Animators will also be needed in alternati...